 Another challenge in Beijing is finding nice facilities for children to have organized activities, outside of a school setting.
 There are casual playgroups formed by friends and acquaintances, but few dedicated places where parents can meet each other regularly.
 For example, parents are often hard-pressed to find a place to hold kids’ birthday parties if they did not want to throw a party at home.

-Speaking of school, the one down-side to having children in Beijing is the extremely high cost of an international school education.
+Speaking of school, the one down-side to having children in Beijing is the extremely high cost of international school education.
 Unless an employer helps with the tuition, families often struggle with the “education question” here.